iolloyd/squelquel/README.md

 # squelquel
-transforms a mysql schema into graphql query types
+Transforms a mysql schema into graphql query types